MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/what-is-release-management.md

 1. **Agent selection**: An automation agent picks up the job.
-   The agents for Release Management are exactly the same as those that run your Builds in Team Services and Team Foundation Server.
+   The agents for Release Management are exactly the same as those that run your Builds in VSTS and TFS.
 A release definition can contain settings to select an appropriate agent at runtime.

 1. **Download artifacts**: The agent downloads all the artifacts specified